 A certification course is not a standard programme.
 At least, not the way I do it.

 Yes, the exam objectives are fixed.
 The material is defined by Microsoft.
-But how that material lands with the participants — that depends on who's in the room.
-And that's exactly where I make the difference.
+But how that material lands depends on who's in the room.
+That's something I steer myself.

 It starts with an intake